 Subject to the considerations of internal requirements and national emergencies, E&P companies will be allowed to export their share of crude oil and condensate as well as their share of gas based on export licences to be granted by the concerned regulator.
+The Wind Fall price levy shall be applicable on such export licences.
 For the purpose of the grant of such export licenses for gas, the export volumes will be determined in accordance with "L15" concept provided a fair market value for such gas is realized at the export point.
 Under the "L15" concept the gas reserves that exceed the net proven gas reserves in Pakistan including the firm import commitments vis-à-vis the projected gas demand for next fifteen years can be considered for export.
 Once gas has been dedicated for exports, licenses for such export volumes shall not be subsequently revoked.